Skip to main content

 info

-You can also create custom hook to perform REST API call.
-Read more about custom hooks in https://react.dev/learn/reusing-logic-with-custom-hooks.
+You can also create a custom hook to perform REST API calls.
+Read more about custom hooks at https://react.dev/learn/reusing-logic-with-custom-hooks.